 The Reference 3000 has been designed, tested and certified to meet the requirements of an international standard, EN 61010, Safety requirements for electrical equipment for measurement, control, and laboratory use.
-As defined in this standard, it is a Category I apparatus, designed for connection to circuits other than the power mains.
+As defined in this standard, it is a Category II apparatus, with any "hazardous live voltages" protected by "reinforced insulation".

-The Reference 3000 contains a limited amount of internal circuitry that is at "hazardous live" voltages as defined in EN 61010 (the standard mentioned above).
+The Reference 3000 contains a limited amount of internal circuitry that operate at "hazardous live" voltages as defined in EN 61010 (the standard mentioned above).
 "Reinforced insulation" (again defined in EN 61010) is used to reduce the risk of electrical shock due to this "hazardous live" voltage.